CBIIT/ccdi-federation-api-deployments/terraform/README.md

 49. Removed allowed_ip_blocks as it's not required for the system stack.
 50. Removed bastion_host_security_group_id as it's not required for the system stack.
 51. Removed katalon_security_group_id as it's not required for the system stack.
+52. Removed the create_newrelic_pipeline variable as it's not required for the system stack - this is now handled with terraform.workspace conditional.
+53. Recreated variables for the required secrets manager secrets, and removed the unused ones.